nicholas-han/Studio/Software Engineering Basics/Introduction to Git and GitHub.md

 Developers use the terms upstream and origin when talking about remote repos.
 Origin generally refers to your fork, and upstream refers to the original work.
 But these are merely the norms.

 Forking allows you to modify or extend a project without affecting the original project.
 Frequently, this is used to take an existing project and make it the starting point for your new project.
-You can also use forking to submit back changes into the orignial repository.
-To keep a fork in sync with the orignial work from a local clone, first create a local clone of the project.
+You can also use forking to submit back changes into the original repository.
+To keep a fork in sync with the original work from a local clone, first create a local clone of the project.
 To configure git to sync the fork, open a terminal and change to the directory containing the clone.
 Typing `git remote -v` gives you the remote repository.
 Typing `git remote add upstream <clone directory>`.
-Adding upstream adds the original repository as a new repote repository labelled upstream.
+Adding upstream adds the original repository as a new remote repository labelled upstream.

 ## Managing a GitHub Project
 As mentioned above, GitHub is a popular platform for version control and project management.
 Managing GitHub projects enables effective collaboration and project organization.
 Multiple roles are involved in managing a project, a developer, an integrator and a repository administrator.